What it is and how to report it?

 Text (SMS): 07797 806545

-What to do if the problem isn’t resolved
+What to do if the problem isn’t resolved: Community Trigger

 If you’ve reported anti-social behaviour but don’t feel enough action has been taken, you can use the Community Trigger.
-This means the case will be reviewed by the agencies involved, such as, us, the police, health teams and social housing providers.
+This means the case will be reviewed by the agencies involved, such as the local authority, police, health teams and social housing providers.
 They will decide if any further action can be taken to sort out the issue.

 You can start the Community Trigger if you’ve reported three incidents about the same problem, in the last six months.
 It can also be started if more than five people have made reports about the same problem in the last six months.